Organizational Privacy Practices

 - “Thank you, we’ll confirm your information quietly.”

-- “We’ll use your card details instead of asking aloud.”
+- “We can use your ID details instead of asking aloud.”

-- “Let’s step aside to review your contact info.”
+- “Let’s step aside to review that information.”

 - “We respect your preference for discretion.”